drupalprojects/mutual_credit/README.txt

 Limits
 Most projects require that accounts have 'overdraft' limits and, in mutual credit, positive balance limits.
-There is a module for that.
-Edit the currency and choose how you want the limits to be determined.
+Enable the limits module and edit the currency and choose how you want the limits to be determined.

 Views
 The extra views module creates a transaction index table which is good for producing transaction summaries.